NeRF-Homework/NeRF-Homework/README.md

 conda activate pytorch
 pip install -r requirements.txt
 ```
-## Part 1: Completing the code
+## Part 1: Completing the code (2.5 pts)
 In this section you will be completing the code according to the explanations given in class.
-We marked the parts of the code you must fill in with "TODO"'s.
-Some of them have hints in the code itself.
+We marked the parts of the code you must fill in with "TODO"s.
+Most of them have hints in the code itself.
 Please, after doing a "TODO" section, exchange the word "TODO" to "DONE" so that we can examine your code easier during evaluation.

-Now we present a list of the TODO's you have to complete in their respective order and the file in which they are located.
+Now we present a list of the TODO's you have to complete in their respective order and the file in which they are located (Location).

-1. TODO 1 : define K as the camera parameters matrix. location: run_nerf.py
+TODO 1 : Define K as the camera parameters matrix.
+Location: run_nerf.py
-2. TODO 2 : Report the functionality of get_embedder. location: run_nerf.py
+TODO 2 : Report the functionality of get_embedder.
+Location: run_nerf.py
-3. TODO 3 : Discuss: Why do we call the function get_embedder again?
+TODO 3 : Discuss: Why do we call the function get_embedder again?
 How did the parameters vary this time?
-Relate your answer to the NeRF paper. location: run_ner.py
+Relate your answer to the NeRF paper.
+Location: run_nerf.py
-4. TODO 4 : Complete the None´s to instantiate the fully connected network of NeRF. location: run_nerf_helpers.py.
+TODO 4 : Complete the None´s to instantiate the fully connected network of NeRF.
+Location: run_nerf_helpers.py.
 In your report justify the modifications you made.
-5. TODO 5 : Complete the None´s to instantiate the fully connected network of NeRF. location: run_nerf_helpers.py.
+TODO 5 : Complete the None´s to instantiate the fully connected network of NeRF.
+Location: run_nerf_helpers.py.
 In your report justify the modifications you made.
-6. TODO 6 : Complete the fine network parameters according to the Coarse implementation. location: run_nerf.py
+TODO 6 : Complete the fine network parameters according to the Coarse implementation.
+Location: run_nerf.py
-7. TODO 7 : Complete the optimizers parameters (learning rate, beta_1, beta_2).
+TODO 7 : Complete the optimizers parameters (learning rate, beta_1, beta_2).
 Answer: What is the role of these betas in the Adam optimizer?
+Location: run_nerf.py

 Finally, answer in which Color Space are the inputs of the neural network.
 Why do you think this Color space is used?
 Discuss about its importance.
 In the load_blender.py (load_blender_data function) you will find a hint.

-## Part 2: Training NeRF
+## Part 2: Training NeRF (1 pt)
 Now download the datasets:
 ```
 bash download_example_data.sh